hungdv136/rio/README.md

 - If these conditions are matched, then return with predefined response

 ## Request Matching

+This is to verify incoming requests against predefined stubs.
+If all rules are matched, then the predefined response of matched stub will be responded

 ### Match by method and url